 Nutrition info (no dressing): 550 calories; 47g fat; 26g protein; 8g total carbs; 5g net carbs

-Salads are usually the safest option for anyone on a keto diet, as long as you know which extras and dressing is keto and low in net carbs.
+If you want to eat keto at Subway, you can’t go too wrong with ordering salad.
+This is because salads are usually the safest option for anyone on a keto diet, as long as you know which extras and dressing is keto and low in net carbs.
 Maybe you’re in the mood for red wine vinegar or savory caesar?
-Scroll down to the end of the article for a list of Subway keto options.
+Scroll down to the end of the article for a list of keo Subway salad dressings.

 1.Black Forest Ham Salad